Return on Assets Calculator

 EBIT stands for Earnings Before Interest and Taxes and is a measure of operating income (operating profits).
 "Total Assets" is the book value (BV) of all company assets.
 In both ROA formulas, "separating the financing effect from the operational effects [...] provides a cleaner measure of the true return on these assets".[1].

-Using the above formula, one needs to simply substitute the relevant values and use a calculator to arrive at the final value.
+Using the above formula, one needs to simply substitute the relevant values and do basic math to arrive at the final value.
 For example, consider a business and its fiscal year 2025 balance sheet showing the following:

 | Balance sheet item | Value |